conda/conda-docs/docs/source/user-guide/configuration/use-condarc.rst

 Overview
 ========

-The conda configuration file, ``.condarc``, is an optional runtime configuration file that allows advanced users to configure various aspects of conda, such as which channels it searches for packages, proxy settings and environment directories.
+The conda configuration file, ``.condarc``, is an optional, runtime configuration file that allows advanced users to configure various aspects of conda, such as which channels it searches for packages, proxy settings, and environment directories.

 The ``.condarc`` file is not included by default, but it is